The bulk modulus of three-dimensional quantum droplets: Conclusion

-\textit{Conclusion.} In the framework of the three-dimensional GPE (Gross-Pitaevskii equation), including the LHY (lee-Huang-Yang) correction to the MF (mean-field) self-attraction of the binary condensate, we have employed the VA (variational approximation) to derive analytical expressions for the eigenfrequency of intrinsic vibrations and BM (bulk modulus) of spatially isotropic QDs (quantum droplets), with numerical simulations confirming the accuracy of the analytical results.
+In the framework of the three-dimensional GPE (Gross-Pitaevskii equation), including the LHY (lee-Huang-Yang) correction to the MF (mean-field) self-attraction of the binary condensate, we have employed the VA (variational approximation) to derive analytical expressions for the eigenfrequency of intrinsic vibrations and BM (bulk modulus) of spatially isotropic QDs (quantum droplets), with numerical simulations confirming the accuracy of the analytical results.
 The BM increases with the atom number, while the eigenfrequency decreases, both growing with the strength of the MF attraction.
 To reveal the relation between the BM and eigenfrequency, we have introduced their ratio $\eta =B/\Omega ^{2}$ and, combining the VA with the TF (Thomas-Fermi) approximation, we have obtained the dependence of $\eta $ on the MF attraction strength and atom number.
 The results suggest an experimental approach to determine the QDs' BM from the measurement of the vibration frequency, and a possibility to explore and employ the elasticity of quantum matter.

 As an extension of the present analysis, it will be interesting to investigate the elasticity of QDs in lower dimensions, where the LHY correction takes a different form \cite{Petrov-low-dimensional}.
-A promising direction is to explore the elasticity of QDs with more sophisticated geometries, such as droplets carrying embedded vorticity \cite{2Dvort,3Dvort}, featuring a spatially modulated mean-field nonlinearity $g(r)$ \cite{Li-Elongated-PRA}, or governed by an anisotropic dipole-dipole interaction \cite{TPfau_nature,TPfau_review}.
+A promising direction is to explore the elasticity of QDs with more sophisticated geometries, such as droplets carrying embedded vorticity \cite{2Dvort,3Dvort}, featuring a spatially modulated mean-field nonlinearity $g(r)$ \cite{Li-Elongated-PRA}, or governed by an anisotropic dipole-dipole interaction \cite{TPfau_nature,TPfau_review,ZYC_arbitrary_DDI}.
+Another interesting extension is to investigate the elasticity of QDs in the strongly nonlinear regime of large-amplitude oscillations, where the density profile dynamically evolves between flat-top and Gaussian shapes.